danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 * Breaking up large requirements into smaller items and entering these into a ticketing system to keep track of the work to be done, in priority order.
 * Developers pick up tickets by assigning the next most important item in the list to themselves and starting a feature branch.
 Major change are discussed with [ADRs](../about-those-docs#architecture-decision-records).
 * All code has automated tests at the appropriate level (from unit to end-to-end).
-Definitely investing in end-to-end testing to limit the need for manual QA (or only need it for things that can't be automated).
-* Non-obvious things are included in [engineering documentation](../about-those-docs) as part of feature development.
+* [Engineering documentation](../about-those-docs) is maintained as part of development.
-* Linting is in place for consistent formatting and to prevent coding errors.
-Ideally linting has been added on day one of the project.
-[It can be added later](../markdown/add-rubocop-to-legacy-project), although that will be more effort.
 * CI (Continuous Integration) runs on each commit to verify the build, lint rules and passing tests
 * Developers submit PRs when their feature is ready for review, with [instructions to reviewer](../markdown/working-towards-asynchronous-future#pull-requests) how to exercise the code.
 * Developers address feedback on their PRs, and when approved merge.